DN6028 - Practice: Curation (Exhibition) (2019/20)

 Learning and teaching

 Teaching takes place in the studio and in the form of hands-on workshops and practical teaching sessions.
 Joint writing and the use of online journals provide an opportunity for students to engage in editorial processes, experiment with different writing and reflective learning techniques.
 A series of small assignments support students on their way to producing the exhibition and their personal portfolio.
-Depending on nature and topic of the project, further support from the Cass Projects Office may be available.
+Depending on nature and topic of the project, further support from the AAD Projects Office may be available.

 On completion of the module, you will be able to: